 - Properly adding schema.org data to help search engines index pages.

 - Analyzing text content for issues and improvements that Google wants to see, including readability, minimal duplication, proper keyword density and so on.

 In case you got to trouble in errors installing or having hard time to set it all up, send us message and check our WordPress Help services.

 Google’s crawlers are very good at detecting how content is structured and how a site is developed and organized.

 Think of these crawlers like any other visitor to your site.
 When your site provides a better experience to users, you win points with Google and rank higher in search results.
 WordPress is a powerful tool for delivering that great user experience and, in turn, achieving the SEO results you want.

 Need some help with WordPress or SEO?

-Request a free website analysis and our experts will identify your most critical SEO steps.
-We can help you implement those optimizations and take care of any other WordPress tasks you have.
+Request a free website analysis and our WordPress experts will identify your most critical SEO steps.
+With our WordPress SEO services we can help you implement those optimizations and take care of any other WordPress tasks you have.